orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

   - On: Enables depth writing.
 As a rule of thumb - all opaque/cutout objects should write to depth
   - Off: Disables depth writing, used for transparency
 - Depth Test: Controls how the depth testing is performed, you generally never need to change this
+- Enable Vertex Lights: Allows objects to receive lighting from non-important lights.
+Please note that only dynamic objects will receive such lighting.
+This is a Unity limitation.

+### Stencils

+For more information on stencils - [check out the Unity Docs](https://docs.unity3d.com/Manual/SL-Stencil.html)

+- Reference: Sets the stencil reference value to use with the Various Operations
+- Comparison: Controls the comparison mode, common values: Always, Equal, NotEqual
+- Pass Operation: Controls what happens when the stencil comparison passes.
+Common values: Keep, Replace, Zero
+- Fail Operation: Controls what happens when the stencil comparison fails.
+Common values: Keep, Replace, Zero
+- ZFail Operation: Controls what happens when the stencil comparison passes but the depth test fails.
+Common values: Keep, Replace, Zero

 ### GSAA